ijzer/cwbot-ndy/doc/readme.txt

 	and holds on to the items.
 A player can send a kmail with "balance" in the text to get a list of items owed, and "cashout" to have the bot send them their items.
 The CashoutModule handles both of these.

+cwbot.modules.messages.SmoreModule - shoots marshmallows at users with a
+	s'more gun.
+To get smores, a user should send marshmallows to the bot.
+	Either a user needs to donate a s'more gun to the bot for this functionality, or the user needs to send their own gun, in which case the bot will use that gun and then send it back.

+cwbot.modules.messages.ChatHelpMessage - a functionless module that adds a
+	help message about how to get help for chat commands.
+If you use this module, you should give it lowest priority.

 3B.
 For Chat